cdktf/cdktf-provider-consul/docs/service.csharp.md

 - *Type:* string

+If the service ID is not provided, it will be defaulted to the value of the `name` attribute.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.18.0/docs/resources/service#service_id Service#service_id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.19.0/docs/resources/service#service_id Service#service_id}

 ---